 And to get those elusive viral posts, you need to post regularly, build your engagement, grow your audience, try new things, jump on trends, and do everything social media demands.

 Many businesses (my own included) struggle to keep up with the demands of social media.
-The good news is that when you have a content plan, it can easily include social media content.
+The good news is that when you have an annual content plan, it can easily include social media content.

 Your blog can easily be turned into as many social posts as you need for the week.
 For example, an image can introduce the fact that you’ve posted a new blog.
 A carousel can showcase the highlights of your post.
 A quote can share a sentiment from the post.
 And you can pull chunks of text to record short videos that present tips or critical points that are easily digestible on social media.